Table of Contents

 This map, however, does not always exist.
 There are problems for which we can only determine the class up to a certain confidence level.
 In this case we say that the learning problem is agnostic, while when the map exists we say that the problem is realisable.
 For example, image recognition is an agnostic problem.

-with $\mathbb{1}(.)$ the Kronecker delta function.
-Denote the solution of this optimisation problem as $h_S$.
+with 1(.)\mathbb{1}(.) the Kronecker delta function.
+Denote the solution of this optimisation problem as hSh_S.
 The true or generalization error is defined instead as the unbiased average

-where $D(x)$ is the real distribution.
+where D(x)D(x) is the real distribution.
 In the case of classification, the generalisation error is also the probability of misclassifying a point

 The overfitting solution performs very well on the data because the learner used prior knowledge to choose a hypothesis set with sufficient capacity (or complexity) to accommodate the entire dataset.
 In the above minimisation problem, one should find a solution that does well (small error) on a large number of samples rather then having a very small error in the given sample.
 Overfitting solutions should be avoided as they can lead to misleading conclusions.
 Instead, the learner should aim at obtaining a training error that is comparable to the error obtained with different samples.

-Here the circumference $R$ denotes the ground truth which classifies points as red or blue, depending on whether they are inside or outside of the circle, respectively.
+Here the circumference RR denotes the ground truth which classifies points as red or blue, depending on whether they are inside or outside of the circle, respectively.

 Assuming that the learner has prior knowledge of the ground truth (realisability assumption), that is, the learner assumes that the best hypothesis is a circumference but it does not how its radius.
 One of the simplest algorithms is to consider the set of concentric circumferences and minimise the empirical risk.
 This can be achieved by drawing a decision boundary that is as close as possible to the most outward red (or inward blue data-points).
-This guarantees that when the sample has infinite number of points, that is $m\rightarrow \infty$, we recover the exact decision boundary: the circumference $R$.
-The empirical risk minimisation problem gives the solution represented in the figure below by the circumference $R’$.
-However, newly generated data-points may lie in between $R’$ and $R$, and therefore would be misclassified.
+This guarantees that when the sample has infinite number of points, that is mm\rightarrow \infty, we recover the exact decision boundary: the circumference RR.
+The empirical risk minimisation problem gives the solution represented in the figure below by the circumference RR’.
+However, newly generated data-points may lie in between RR’ and RR, and therefore would be misclassified.

-a) The hypothesis $h$ is a circumference of radius $R’$ concentric with the origin and it is determined by the most outward red data-point.
-This ensures that all training set $S$ is correctly classified. b) The circumference of radius $R_{\epsilon}$ corresponds to a hypothesis $h_{\epsilon}$ that has generalization error $L(D,h_{\epsilon})=\epsilon$.
+a) The hypothesis hh is a circumference of radius RR’ concentric with the origin and it is determined by the most outward red data-point.
+This ensures that all training set SS is correctly classified. b) The circumference of radius RϵR_{\epsilon} corresponds to a hypothesis hϵh_{\epsilon} that has generalization error L(D,hϵ)=ϵL(D,h_{\epsilon})=\epsilon.

 Given that this is an overfitting solution, one has to be careful of how well it generalises.
 It is possible that the generalisation error is small for such a solution, but one has to be confident of how common this situation may be.
 If the sample that led to that solution is a rare event then we should not trust its predictions, and we should expect large generalization error.
 Therefore we are interested in bounding the probability of making a bad prediction, that is,

-Conversely, this tells us with confidence of at least $1-\delta$ that
+Conversely, this tells us with confidence of at least 1δ1-\delta that

-In the case of the circumference example, define $R_{\epsilon}$ for which $L(D,h_{\epsilon})=\epsilon$, with $h_{\epsilon}$ the corresponding solution.
-Any hypothesis corresponding to a radius less than $R_{\epsilon}$ leads to a generalisation error larger than $\epsilon$.
-The probability of sampling a point and falling in the region between $R_{\epsilon}$ and $R$ is precisely $\epsilon$.
-Conversely the probability of falling outside that region is $1-\epsilon$.
+In the case of the circumference example, define RϵR_{\epsilon} for which L(D,hϵ)=ϵL(D,h_{\epsilon})=\epsilon, with hϵh_{\epsilon} the corresponding solution.
+Any hypothesis corresponding to a radius less than RϵR_{\epsilon} leads to a generalisation error larger than ϵ\epsilon.
+The probability of sampling a point and falling in the region between RϵR_{\epsilon} and RR is precisely ϵ\epsilon.
+Conversely the probability of falling outside that region is 1ϵ1-\epsilon.
 It is then easy to see that the probability that we need equals

 2. Finite hypothesis classes are PAC learnable